Pedro Rodriguez (scientist): Awards and recognitions

 Among the awards and recognitions bestowed upon Rodriguez are: NASA's Exceptional Service Medal, NASA Inventors Award for the invention of the portable, battery-operated lift seat for people suffering from knee arthritis, the Silver Snoopy Award, and The Marshall Center Directors Commendation Award as "Outstanding Hispanic Employee".
-The Puerto Rican Senate recognized Dr. Rodriguez with a resolution marking his engineering achievement.
+The Puerto Rican Senate recognized Rodriguez with a resolution marking his engineering achievement.

 Personal life

-Dr. Rodriguez is a member of the American Institute of Aeronautics and Astronautics and of the American Society of Civil Engineers.
+Rodriguez is a member of the American Institute of Aeronautics and Astronautics and of the American Society of Civil Engineers.
 He currently resides in Huntsville, Alabama.